Is a Bidet Extended Warranty Useful? 6 Key Questions to Ask

 Bottom Line: An extended warranty may not save you money if your bidet only needs a small repair or if you’re willing to do the repair yourself.
 An extended warranty is most beneficial if your seat needs extensive repairs.
 Additionally, many extended warranties will not cover the cost of shipping the seat in for repairs.

-3. What are the Chances my Bidet Will Need a Repair?
+3. How Likely is it That my Bidet Will Need a Repair?

 First, remember that all bidet seats and integrated units come with a standard warranty that offers part or full coverage for at least 1 year, and sometimes up to 4 years or 5 years.
 While it’s uncommon for brand new bidets to have issues right off the bat, it does happen occasionally.
 Your standard warranty is designed to provide protection in these situations.